Paris Saint-Germain FC (PSG) Sponsors 2025/26

 Nuna (Women’s)

-As part of the partnership, Nuna’s logo will be featured on the team’s jersey, and they will create unique experiences to connect families with women’s football.
+As part of the partnership, Nuna’s logo is featured on the team’s jersey, and the two work on creating unique experiences to connect families with women’s football.

 FDJ United (Women’s)

-In October 2024, Paris Saint-Germain announced that La Française des Jeux (FDJ) has joined as an official partner of its women’s football team, furthering FDJ’s dedication to advancing women’s sports in France.
+In October 2024, PSG roped in La Française des Jeux (FDJ) as an official partner of their women’s football team.

-Through this collaboration, FDJ aims to strengthen visibility for women’s sports while supporting PSG Women in both resources and outreach.
+Through this collaboration, FDJ aims to strengthen visibility for women’s sports while supporting PSG Women through both resource and outreach ventures.

-Deloitte France, a global leader in audit and consulting services, has a partnership deal in place with the PSG women’s team since 2022, serving the role of one of official partners.
+Deloitte, a global leader in audit and consulting services, has had a partnership deal in place with the PSG women’s team through its France division since 2022 and has been serving them as an Official Partner.

-However, in September 2024, Deloitte France and PSG announced signing a new extension deal for three more seasons.
-As part of the deal, Deloitte’s logo will continue to feature on the shorts of the PSG women’s team during every match.
+In September 2024, Deloitte France and PSG extended their partnership for three more seasons.
+Deloitte’s logo thus continues to feature on the matchday shorts of the PSG women’s team.

 ILIA Beauty (Women’s)

-In May 2025, the Paris Saint-Germain Women’s Team announced a new partnership with ILIA Beauty, a leading U.S.-based clean cosmetics brand, marking a significant expansion of lifestyle-focused sponsorship in women’s football.
+In May 2025, the PSG women’s team announced a partnership with ILIA Beauty, a US cosmetics brand, marking a significant expansion of lifestyle-focused sponsorship in women’s football.

-The multi-year agreement names ILIA as the Official Hybrid Make-up Partner of the team through 2026, with a focus on empowerment, high performance, and authenticity — both on and off the field.
+The multi-year agreement designates ILIA as the Official Hybrid Make-up Partner of the team.
+The deal, running through 2026, entails the two parties working on empowerment, high performance, and authenticity both on and off the field.

-In August 2023, AMOS Sport Business School announced signing a partnership with the Paris Saint-Germain women’s team, which is set to continue until 2026.
+In August 2023, AMOS Sport Business School teamed up with the PSG women’s team.

-The partnership aims to strengthen the academic offerings for students and provide them with an exceptional experience within the sports world, allowing them to learn and network with professionals in the field.
+The partnership, set to run until 2026, aims to strengthen the academic offerings for students and provide them with an exceptional experience within the sports world, allowing them to learn and network with professionals in the field.

 OFFICIAL SUPPLIERS